aafvca/NHL_API_testing/README.md

 - https://statsapi.web.nhl.com/api/v1/teams
 - https://statsapi.web.nhl.com/api/v1/people

-# How to execute the code
+# How to execute the scripts
 There are two ways to run the test scripts included

 - Individually: Use "python3 Test[1-3].py", for example: "python3 Test1.py"
 - In a suite (all): Use "python3 Test_Suite.py"

-Logfiles will be generated for the failed test cases, it will include some variable information
+Logfiles will be generated for the failed test cases, it will include some variables data

-The logfile names are "Test_Case_(tcId).log"
+The logfile names are "Test_Case_(TCid).log"

 # Test Case 1: A stable team (Test1.py)
-The purpose of this Test Case is to verify if the number of players in both 2016-2017 and 2017-2018 rosters are at least 10
+The purpose of this Test Case is to verify if the number of Montreal Canadiens players in both 2016-2017 and 2017-2018 rosters are at least 10

 Test Procedure:
 - Find the roster information for both seasons using the teams function
 - Compare both rosters and count how many players are in both
-- If at least 10 players are in both rosters the Test case will pass
+- If at least 10 players are in both rosters then Test case will pass

 During the execution of the test case I found that 22 players were in both rosters [PASS]